latris-io/knowledge-bot-cms/use_cases.md

 ### **UC-005: AI Chat Interface**

 #### **Description**
 System provides a ChatGPT-like interface within the Strapi admin panel that allows users to interact with their knowledge base using natural language queries.
-The interface automatically generates JWT tokens based on the user's assigned bot and company, maintains conversation sessions, and supports real-time streaming responses.
+The interface automatically generates JWT tokens based on the user's assigned bot and company, maintains conversation sessions, supports real-time streaming responses, and includes auto-focus functionality for seamless user experience.

 #### **Actors**
 - **Primary**: System Administrator